segmentio/segment-docs/src/connections/sources/catalog/libraries/server/python/index.md

 We have heard from our customers that Google App Engine does not resolve project dependencies, so you'll need to get [requests](https://github.com/kennethreitz/requests) and [python-dateutil](https://github.com/paxan/python-dateutil) and add it into your project so that analytics-python can find it.

-If you're having issues with threads outliving your request, please check [Background threads and synchronous mode](#background-threads-and-synchronous-mode)
+If you're having issues with threads outliving your request, check [Background threads and synchronous mode](#background-threads-and-synchronous-mode)

 ## Troubleshooting